dwyl/image-classifier/README.md

 end
 ```

-We finally need to handle the response from this task which is in the form of:
+The response of this task which is in the form of:

 ```elixir
 %{